Average Insurance Settlement for a Neck and Back Injury

 What Factors Influence Your Settlement for a Neck or Back Injury?

 These injuries leave many people in considerable pain and some require surgery to correct.

 - Your medical bills.
 Keep everything, even receipts for prescription and over-the-counter medicines.
 Mild whiplash might only require a brace and some ibuprofen.
 More serious back or neck injuries could require surgery, injections, physical therapy, pain medication, and costly rehabilitation.

 - Your lost wages.
 Could you work?
 If your neck or back injury kept you at home, you can receive compensation for lost income.
-Get your paystubs or proof of how much you make if self-employed.
+Get your paystubs or proof of how much you make if you are self-employed.